sushantk08/scraper-entity-resolution/README.md

 ## Not built yet

-Raw document store, normalised relational schema, a UI, CI wiring the canary in on a schedule, and a published benchmark (Abt–Buy or Amazon–Google) so the precision and recall above become comparable to published baselines instead of measured on a distribution I generated myself.
+Raw document store, normalised relational schema, a UI, and a published benchmark (Abt–Buy or Amazon–Google) so the precision and recall above become comparable to published baselines instead of measured on a distribution I generated myself.